 Start in the town of Catskill, not far off of I-87 Exit 21, where the rebirth has taken hold.
 Former mills and a lumberyard now host artisan spaces, housing everything from woodworkers and workshops, to one of the nation's leading contemporary performing arts institutions.

 Coming in 2018, The Lumberyard Contemporary Performing Arts, formerly known as American Dance Institute, will open its doors in Catskill, bringing a new wave of world-class performances.
-At the Bridge Street Theatre in downtown Catskill, magic shows, theatrical performances, and psychics await your attendance this winter.
+At the Bridge Street Theatre in downtown Catskill, magic shows, theatrical performances, and psychics await your attendance.
 Main Street restaurants offer cozy atmosphere and old world cuisine, creating an affect that is at once welcoming and new.

 Renowned as the home of Thomas Cole, the "Father of American Art," who inspired the Hudson River School of Art, Catskill is a gateway to the rest of Greene County, a region celebrated for its natural beauty.